alrenU/study-notes/Internet Programming/TypeScript/TypeScript.md

     };
     ```

-- **Option Bags (Options Objects)**
-  - Pass a single object with optional properties as a function argument.
+- **Option Bags (Options Objects)**: Pass a single object with optional properties as a function argument.
   - **Example**: `function createUser({ name, age }: { name: string; age?: number; }) {}`

-- **Declaration Merging**
-  - TS merges properties from multiple interfaces with the same name into one.
+- **Declaration Merging**: TS merges properties from multiple interfaces with the same name into one.
 Applicable only for interfaces and namespaces.
   - **Example**:
     ```typescript
     interface Person { name: string; }